 Anyone interested in joining the organization and sharing the values which it promotes can enroll on the Introductory Course of Comparative Philosophy of East and West which I.O.N.A.’s School of Philosophy in the Classical Tradition regularly offers at all its centers.
 On this course you will be given the necessary knowledge about the principles and actions of I.O.N.A. in its different facets, and their philosophical basis.
 Membership status entitles you to receive continuing education and training, following a program of studies which is adapted to people’s needs and requires no previous qualifications.
 Our courses are not designed for merely theoretical or academic purposes, but to provide explanations that are useful for daily life.
 Members of I.O.N.A. are well-integrated into their social and family environments, as their activity as members does not separate or isolate them.

-Each center of New Acropolis decides on the amount of its fees, depending on the location of its premises and the possibilities of its participants.
+Each New Acropolis venue establishes the amount of the fees, depending on the situation of the venue and the possibilities of its participants.

-New Acropolis has a decentralized financial system, with regular external audits.
-Its revenue and financial sustainability are based on four pillars:
+New Acropolis develops a decentralized economy, with periodic external audits and bases its economic income and financial sustainability on four pillars:

-- Training courses and sales of cultural products made at our centers;
+- Training courses and sale of cultural products, made in our headquarters;

-- All members pay a monthly subscription, which entitles them to take part in all the association's activities and have access to I.O.N.A.'s international network of cultural centers;
+- All members contribute a monthly fee, which entitles them to participate in all its activities and have access to the international network of cultural centers of the IONA;

-- The support of volunteers, together with a very small number of efficient administrative staff;
+- The support of voluntary service, combined with little and efficient administrative staff;

-- Support and sponsorship from private companies and other institutions.
+- The support and sponsorship of private companies and other institutions.

-No. The founding principles require respect for the different institutionalized forms of religion.
+No. The founding principles establish respect for the different institutionalized forms of religion.

-We are convinced that ignorance and fanaticism only generate violence and hatred "in the name of God", so we invite students to undertake a detailed comparative study that will help to generate links of understanding instead of walls of separateness.
-We believe in God and respect the different religious forms of our members, and this enables New Acropolis to exist and thrive in Christian, Buddhist, Muslim or any other countries.
+We are convinced that ignorance and fanaticism only generate violence and hatred "in the name of God" and therefore we invite a careful comparative study that allows for the generation of bonds of understanding instead of walls of separation.
+We believe in God and we respect the different religious forms of our partners, which is why New Acropolis exists and is maintained in Christian, Buddhist, Muslim countries, etc.

-The study of historical cycles and the philosophical principles of the search for a just society form part of our educational program.
-As with religion, we believe that fanatical and narrow-minded positions only generate violence and separateness, whereas a deep study of history, and reflection on it, provide individuals with tools of tolerance and understanding towards their fellow citizens.
-Our societies need citizens who are willing to work together for the common good, beyond any political preference.
+The study of historical cycles and the philosophical principles of the search for a just society are part of our training program.
+As with religion, we believe that fanatical and closed positions only generate violence and separateness and that the study and deep reflection of history gives the individual tools for tolerance and understanding towards their fellow citizens.
+In our societies, citizens are needed, willing to work together for the common good, beyond any political preference.

-Anyone can take part in the different volunteering programs and cultural and social activities provided by the centers of I.O.N.A. around the world.
-This will enable you to see our activities and principles in action for yourself.
+You can freely participate in the various volunteer programs and cultural and social activities carried out by the IONA. around the world, which will allow us to learn about our activities and principles in action.

-We understand that those who feel threatened by our open respect for diversity may not agree with us and at certain times may have attacked us.
-Although we respect criticism and can learn from it, as we are not perfect, we reject and denounce the slander which is sometimes used by unscrupulous people on the internet and in some media.
-Our response can only be the example of our work in support of education and freedom of thought in over fifty countries, and our open doors to all who wish to get to know us.
+We understand that those who feel threatened by this frank respect for diversity do not agree and have attacked us at certain times, and although we respect and learn from criticism, since we are not perfect, we reject and denounce the defamation that is sometimes done I use unscrupulous people on the Internet and some media.
+Our answer cannot be more than the example of our work in favor of education and freedom of thought in more than fifty countries and our doors are open to all who wish to know us.